BooleanCat/machine/README.md

 This repo contains scripts and configuration for an opinionated Linux development environment.
 Tooling here can be used to either converge the state of an existing Ubuntu 18.10 machine or to create a virtual development environment using vagrant.
-See installation instruction for these two options.
+See installation instructions for these two options.

 ## Installation (virtualbox)